actuallymoises/odin-recipes/README.md

-This is a basic recipe website to showcase my HTML skills I have learned thus far
+This project is a basic recipe website.
+It allows me to demonstrate by HTML skills.

 https://actuallymoises.github.io/odin-recipes/